dobbs/wiki-spike-css/principles.md

 __Visible History.__ An author can see change at other's hands and retrieve desired improvements. [video](http://video.fed.wiki.org/01-story-and-journal.html)

 __Refactoring.__ Edit operation moves items within and between pages, extending to retrival from remote sites. [video](http://video.fed.wiki.org/02-cross-page-referencing.html)

+__Markup.__ Edit operation allows revision of item text which will permentantly change the appearence or behavior of an item.

+__Direct Editing.__ Some items expose direct modifications which are made permenant by recording the Action.
+E.g. Map, others?

+__Direct Configuration.__ Some items expose server reconfigurations made permenant and non-reversable by server writes.
+E.g. Assets, Plugmatic, others?

 ## Curating